AlphaSyndrome: Tackling the Syndrome Measurement Circuit Scheduling Problem for QEC Codes: Related Work and Discussion

-MCTS has been applied in several quantum synthesis and optimization contexts, including AlphaRouter~\cite{wei2024alpharouter} and other MCTS- or reinforcement-learning–based approaches for routing and unitary synthesis~\cite{valcarce2025unitary,rietsch2024unitary}.
+\revadd{ \textbf{MCTS-Based Quantum Synthesis and Routing} MCTS has been applied in several quantum synthesis and optimization contexts, including AlphaRouter~\cite{wei2024alpharouter} and other MCTS- or reinforcement-learning–based approaches for routing and unitary synthesis~\cite{valcarce2025unitary,rietsch2024unitary}.
 These methods primarily target NISQ-era circuits and optimize structural metrics such as gate count, circuit depth, or routing overhead.
 In such settings, \textit{partial constructions admit meaningful intermediate cost estimates} (e.g., remaining routing distance or local gate overhead), enabling effective guidance of the search before a circuit is fully specified. }

 \revadd{ Syndrome-measurement scheduling in fault-tolerant QEC differs in a fundamental way.
 While the schedule is constructed incrementally, \textit{its performance cannot be reliably assessed until the entire syndrome-measurement round is completed.} The relevant objective—decoder-conditioned statistical logical error rate under realistic noise—emerges only from the global interaction of all scheduled Pauli checks, fault propagation, and decoder behavior, and does not admit accurate partial or local cost estimates.
 As a result, techniques that rely on informative intermediate metrics are poorly aligned with this problem.
 AlphaSyndrome therefore applies MCTS in a simulation-guided manner over complete schedules, using full rollouts to evaluate terminal states while restricting the search space to commutation-preserving reorderings that maintain fault-tolerance guarantees. }